envato/gatsby/packages/gatsby-source-wordpress/README.md

         // options page using the provided `acf_add_options_page` method, in your WordPress setup
         // Dashes in IDs will be converted to underscores for use in GraphQL
         acfOptionPageIds: [],
-        // Set custom headers that should be send with requests to WordPress as key value pairs
+        // Set custom headers that should be sent with requests to WordPress as key value pairs
         // Note: setting Authorization or Cookie headers will be overwritten by `auth` and `cookies` options.
         customHeaders: {},
         auth: {